shanitah-nassolo/shanitah-nassolo/README.md

 ### Hi there  and welcome to my GitHub page 👋

-My name is Shanitah Nassolo and I'm a software engineer but focusing more on the front changes, as well as UI/UX design or product design who enjoys tackling a wide range of projects.
+My name is Shanitah Nassolo and I'm a software engineer but focused more on the frontend, as well as UI/UX design or product design who enjoys tackling a wide range of projects.
 Here you'll find a mix of personal experiments, contributions to open source, and maybe even a few things that'll pique your interest.
 Let's build something cool together!

 ---